SchizoGigachad/Voices-from-the-Wasteland/README.md

 Whether you're scavenging an abandoned lab or picking through the remains of a ransacked house, the voices left behind will tell stories the dead no longer can.

-Features:
+-Features:

 Hundreds of new notes and documents

 Wide range of perspectives and writing styles

 Enhances exploration with environmental storytelling

-Find their words.
+-Find their words.
 Hear their fears.
 Remember the lost.
  These are the Voices from the Wasteland.

-Requirements:
+-Requirements:
 This mod is designed to be used with the Really Dark Skies and Dinomod mods.
 Many notes contain references to Xenoids and Dinosaurs and may not make sense otherwise.